freddiehaddad/oxidized/README.md

 ## FAQ

-1. **Is this a Neovim fork?** No -- completely fresh Rust code.
+1. **Is this a Neovim fork?** No — completely fresh Rust code.
-2. **Does it do much yet?** Enough to move around, insert text, undo/redo, and quit.
-That’s the point: breadth first.
+2. **Does it do much yet?** Enough to move around, insert text, undo/redo, and now selectively repaint only what changed.
+Breadth first, polish later.
-3. **Will it embed Vimscript / Lua?** Likely not directly.
-A lean, capability‑scoped extension layer will arrive later.
+3. **Will it embed Vimscript / Lua?** Probably not directly.
+Expect a lean capability‑scoped extension / plugin layer in a later phase.
-4. **Why rewrite instead of contribute to Neovim?** Different experiment: explore how far a fresh, aggressively modular Rust design can go without legacy ballast.
+4. **Why rewrite instead of contribute to Neovim?** Different experiment: explore how far a clean, aggressively modular Rust design can go sans legacy ballast.
 5. **Should I daily‑drive it?** Not yet.
-Follow along, kick the tires, file issues.
+Follow along, kick the tires, file crisp issues.
-6. **Why is the cursor sometimes bashful with super wide emoji?** Terminal quirks + early rendering path.
-We’ll tighten it up when diff rendering lands.
+6. **Why is the cursor sometimes bashful with super wide emoji?** Terminal quirks + early width handling.
+We’re Unicode‑correct logically; visual polish will keep improving.
-7. **Will performance tank with full redraws?** Not for the tiny files we test with.
-We’ll switch to dirty / diff updates before scale matters.
-8. **Why does a lonely `#` sometimes flash on a blank line when I move with `j`/`k`?** That’s an early rendering quirk: the naive full‑frame path still writes raw newline control characters into the buffer, so the terminal cursor hops unexpectedly and a nearby heading `#` can momentarily appear on the blank line.
-It’s harmless, will disappear once we strip control chars (or land the RenderDelta + smarter painter), and is intentionally left unfixed until we reach the planned render cleanup step.
+7. **Does it still redraw the whole screen every keypress?** No. Cursor moves repaint just the affected lines; small edits repaint only changed lines.
+Scroll/resize/large edit bursts still force a full frame (on purpose) until scroll region optimization lands.
+8. **What’s next?** Phase 4 will target scroll performance (scroll region commands), output batching, and early groundwork for splits & syntax.
+9. **How do I see performance metrics?** Internally tracked (frame counts, dirty funnel, timings) but not exposed yet — a dashboard command is on the backlog.
+10. **Will there be LSP / completion / git soon?** Yes, but only after core rendering + windowing are sturdier.
+Foundation first.

 ## Dual License